Data Study

 Rebalance bands vs annual rebalance

-Two rebalancing rules dominate real-world portfolios: rebalance on a fixed schedule (annual) or rebalance only when your allocation drifts beyond a threshold (bands).
-This study shows what actually changes: drift control and trade frequency.
-What usually doesn’t: long-run return (most of the time).
+Two rules dominate real-world portfolios: rebalance on a fixed calendar (annual) or rebalance only when drift exceeds a threshold (bands).
+This study compares what actually changes — drift control and trade frequency — and what usually does not: long-run return.

 Rebalance bands vs annual rebalance study hero banner comparing threshold-based rebalancing bands that adjust when allocations drift beyond set limits versus calendar-based annual rebalancing once per year, illustrated with target allocation charts, a calendar, a balance scale, coins, and market charts in the background.